abeyp/spotify-web-api-project/README.md

 **Objective: What similarities or differences can we see between these playlists from Spotify's given audio features from their web API?**

+Personal Goals:

+* Quick Project: 2 days of learning to work with reference from Steven Morse's article (noted below), Spotify Web API documentation, and distill a specific goal with given parameters.
+* Explore new tech: First time working with a Web API for a data-focused project using python and jupyterlabs.
+Realizing new sources of data manipulation with JSON.
+* Be Personal: The project intersects a love and background for music as an ex-viola player.
+As well as a chance to take advantage of the holiday season to view songs that are being replayed constantly.

 ### Resources:
 Spotify for Developer's: https://developer.spotify.com/